rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure.md

 plink --indep-pairwise

 (2) **Filter based on physical distance**.
 When two or more species are present in your dataset, it only makes sense to calculate LD for each species separately.
 You may want prune the datase by calculating LD for one of the species (provided large enough samples sizes).
 Alternatively, you may chose to calculate LD-decay (i.e. how LD values decrease with physical distance) and then prune based on physical distance between SNPs (e.g. average minimum distance between SNPs when LD ≤ 0.2).
 Sometimes, this is already known, as in the case of *Heliconius* in which LD ≤ 0.2 after ~10-kb.
-(Note: it might be worth comparing LD-decay among the different species in the dataset, provided large enough sample sizes)
+It might be worth comparing LD-decay among the different species in the dataset, provided large enough sample sizes.
+Here a [tutorial](https://speciationgenomics.github.io/ld_decay/) on how to do that.
+If you do not have a genome assembly, and work with e.g. de novo assembled RAD loci or UCEs, you can use [STACKS](https://catchenlab.life.illinois.edu/stacks/comp/populations.php) to select one SNP per RAD/UCE locus.

 plink --bp-space